Our easy Blueberry Pie recipe is loaded with fresh blueberries and a hint of lemon. Most importantly, it holds it's shape perfectly when served.

 Sugar: You can use a little less sugar if the berries are extra sweet.

 Pie Crust: Keep pie dough chilled.
-Homemade Pie crust works best.
+Homemade Pie Crust works best.

 Cutting the pie: It's crucial to allow the pie to cool for the instructed amount of time.
 If your pie has excess liquid after cutting just spoon it out or soak it up with paper towel.